arokem/scipy-optimize/01-intro.md

 Let's look at the experimental data from one participant.
-We have two files from this one subject in csv files, ortho.csv and para.csv.
+We have two files from this one subject in csv files, `scipy-optimize-data/ortho.csv` and `scipy-optimize-data/para.csv`.
 As their names suggest they come from two different runs of the experiment: one in which the surrounding stimulus was oriented in the parallel orientation relative to the center stimulus  and one in which the surrounding stimulus was orthogonal to the